 (a) When a consumer pays for some or all of a line extension, such line extensions are subject to cost sharing by future service applicants for a period of five (5) years following completion of construction of the original line extension.
-If a new applicant is to be served from a previously constructed line extension within five years from the date the earlier line extension was completed and if there are still unrefunded advances from that earlier line extension.
+If a new applicant is to be served from a previously constructed line extension within five years from the date the earlier line extension was completed and if there are still unrefunded advances from that earlier line extension, the new applicant must assist in payment for that earlier line extension.
 As described below, in some cases the new applicant's cost sharing may occur through application of the standard offer.